 To become a qualified scaffolder, you need to gain a qualification in scaffolding in order to obtain the appropriate High-Risk Work Licence classes.
-A scaffolding training course covers the essential competencies for basic, intermediate, and advanced levels of scaffolding.

 After completing the unit of competency “Licence to Erect, Alter and Dismantle Scaffolding”, you will receive a nationally recognised Statement of Attainment, which is required to apply for a basic scaffolding ticket in Perth, WA and other states in Australia.

 You have to start with your beginner licence and once completed can add additional classes to your licence by undertaking progressive courses.

 Upon successful completion of your scaffolding course, WorkSafe WA will issue you with your High-Risk Work Licence to allow you to operate in the industry.

 You can obtain the following scaffolding HRW ticket licence as you progress through the course:

 - Basic Scaffolding – National High Risk Work Licence SB